-The Bridge Trust is a unique multi-academy trust currently consisting of four special schools, one primary school, a Training and Development Service and an Outreach Service.
+The Bridge Trust is a unique multi-academy trust currently consisting of five special schools, one primary school, a Training and Development Service and an Outreach Service.

 We are an ambitious family of schools that embraces the individuality of everyone – children and adults.
 We acknowledge that learning can look different for different pupils and staff and we look to change our approach to meet the needs of the individual.
 We are committed to getting learning right for everyone.
 We’re always looking for new and better ways of doing things – everything is about doing the best for our children and young people.